 Dr. Wardell offers care for a wide range of sports injuries with basic to advanced treatments, including hip and shoulder arthroscopy and surgery for complex knee injuries.
-He belives in individualized care and tailors your treat plan keeping your needs in mind.
+He believes in individualized care and tailors your treatment plan keeping your needs in mind.

 Sports Medicine is a specialty which focuses on providing comprehensive care to athletes and active individuals of all ages and ability levels.
 It includes operative and nonoperative solutions as well as injury prevention

 Fellowship trained in Sports Medicine, Dr. Wardell has experience in a broad spectrum of basic to advanced treatments, including hip and shoulder arthroscopy and surgery for complex knee injuries including multiligamentous injuries and patellar instability.
 He is also committed to individualized care.

 “ As a huge sports-lover and a former college athlete, I truly understand the frustration of being forced to the sidelines.
 I like to be straightforward with my patients, sharing all information so we can reach a treatment decision together. ”

 The patella is a small piece of bone in front of the knee that slides up and down the groove in the femur bone during bending and stretching movements.
 The ligaments on the inner and outer sides of the patella hold it in the femoral groove and avoid dislocation of the patella from the groove.Know More

 Arthroscopy is a minimally invasive diagnostic and surgical procedure performed for joint problems.
 Shoulder arthroscopy is performed using a pencil-sized instrument called an arthroscope.
 The arthroscope consists of a light system and camera that projects images of the surgical site onto a computer screen for your doctor to clearly view.
 Arthroscopy is used to treat disease conditions and injuries involving the bones, cartilage, tendons, ligaments, and muscles of the shoulder joint.Know More